 That’s a good rate, so the algorithm decides to show my post to 1,000 people a little less close to my network.

 This is a rate quite close to the first one and therefore a good rate.
-He will then show my content to 10 000 people.
+So the algorythm will then show my content to 10,000 people.

 And so on.

 As long as the engagement rate stays high, the content continues to be shown to more people.

 Of course, that’s a very rough summary.
 In reality it doesn’t go from 100 to 1,000 and then 1,000 to 10,000 but it’s a process of constant re-evaluation.